 International Student Support (ISS) realizes how important financial assistance is for any international student who may be faced with unexpected financial difficulty.
 Below is a list of the financial assistance and award opportunities available to international students.

 The Student Awards and Scholarships office aims to help Ryerson students and staff with the Scholarship and Awards application process.
-Check out their website for scholarships and awards available to undergraduate students.
+Check out their website for scholarships and awards available to undergraduate students, opens in new window.

 Sources of Financial Support for International Students